Fayti1703/Hacknet-deBugFinder/README.md

         * `<total>`: `total` attribute.
         * `[extra]`: `extraDistance` attribute.
 Defaults to `0`.
     * `nodeoffset clear-debug`: Clear the "attempted positions" list, rendered with `launchopt nodepos on`
+* `shutdown`:
+    Quit the current session, as if you clicked "Exit to Menu" on the "Quit HacknetOS?" popup.
+Save before you do this.
+* `vmexit`:
+    Quits the game entirely.
+Yes, from directly within a session. **Save before you do this.**

 ## Debugging Tags